 The partners and associates of Borden Ladner Gervais LLP (Canadian counsel for Aurinia Pharmaceuticals), as a group, beneficially own, directly or indirectly, less than one percent of the outstanding securities of Aurinia Pharmaceuticals.
-The partners and associates of Stikeman Elliott LLP (Canadian counsel for the Underwriters), as a group, beneficially own, directly or indirectly, less than one percent of the outstanding securities of Aurinia Pharmaceuticals.

 PricewaterhouseCoopers LLP, our auditor, issued an auditor's report dated March 18, 2016 in respect of our consolidated financial statements, which comprise the consolidated statements of financial position as at December 31, 2015 and December 31, 2014, and the consolidated statements of operations and comprehensive loss, consolidated statements of changes in shareholders' equity (deficit) and cash flows for the years ended December 31, 2015 and December 31, 2014, and the related notes.
 PricewaterhouseCoopers LLP has advised us that they are independent with respect to Aurinia Pharmaceuticals Inc. within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Alberta and the rules of the U.S. Securities and Exchange Commission.